Rockwell-Holbrook/ticket_to_ride/README.md

 Design
 Provide a diagram or picture of how the final results page will look.
 Create and document the architecture of this phase.
 You should provide UML diagrams for all classes created or modified for Phase 3.
-These should include classes for both the client model and classes for the server model.
+These should include classes for both the client com.example.shared.model and classes for the server com.example.shared.model.
 Also, include any new classes for command management on the server.
 Capabilities (These may be adjusted slightly depending on design) In general you should provide for the following game playing activities